 Hamilton Galloway – Alpha Phi Chapter (University of Idaho) – 2023 to Today

-Brother Hamilton Gallow has spent over 15 years in economic consulting and engagement with businesses, trade associations, and governments throughout North and South America, the Caribbean, Britain, and the Middle East.
-Professionally, he has worked to advance communities, education institutions, companies, and non-profits through rigorous economic modeling and analysis.
+Brother Hamilton Galloway brings over 15 years of experience in economic consulting, collaborating with businesses, trade associations, and governments across North and South America, the Caribbean, Britain, and the Middle East.
+His professional work focuses on advancing communities, educational institutions, companies, and nonprofits through rigorous economic modeling and analysis.

-His career began in northern Idaho, before moving on to Boise, then England, and eventually landing in New York City in 2014.
-In 2018, Hamilton joined the National Executive Council as the Alumni Corporation Representative as a graduate of the University of Idaho.
-Before that, he was on the Corporation Board of the Alpha Phi chapter for roughly 7 years.
+Hamilton’s career began in northern Idaho, later expanding to Boise, England, and ultimately New York City in 2014.
+In 2018, he joined the National Executive Council as the Alumni Corporation Representative, representing the University of Idaho.
+Before this, he served for approximately seven years on the Corporation Board of the Alpha Phi chapter.

-In addition to his service in AKL, Brother Galloway also actively engages in philanthropy and volunteerism.
-Subscribing to Judeo-Christian Principles and Leadership, he has supported key ministries and programs in NYC, including The Salvation Army, The Bowery Mission, The Brooklyn Arab-American Friendship Center, a philanthropy assisting new refugees into the US from war-torn Middle Eastern Countries, Hope for New York and Father’s Heart Ministries, where he runs a robotics table for socio-economically disadvantaged youth.
+Beyond his contributions to Alpha Kappa Lambda, Brother Galloway is deeply involved in philanthropy and volunteerism.
+Guided by Judeo-Christian principles and leadership, he supports key ministries and programs in New York City, including The Salvation Army, The Bowery Mission, The Brooklyn Arab-American Friendship Center—which aids refugees from war-torn Middle Eastern countries—Hope for New York, and Father’s Heart Ministries, where he runs a robotics program for socioeconomically disadvantaged youth.

-Brother Galloway also has a strong commitment to scholarship.
-Professionally, he works with universities and higher education systems across the US.
-He also sits on the College of Business and Economics Advisory Board at the University of Idaho.
+Brother Galloway is also committed to scholarship, working closely with universities and higher education systems nationwide.
+He currently serves on the College of Business and Economics Advisory Board at the University of Idaho.

 Stephen Hladik – Tau Chapter (Pennsylvania State University) – 2020 to 2023

-Stephen M. Hladik, Esquire, is a principal in the law firm of Hladik, Onorato & Federman, LLP.
-Formerly a Deputy Attorney General in charge of the Harrisburg office of the Pennsylvania Bureau of Consumer Protection, Steve brings a broad range of experience to his mortgage foreclosure, bankruptcy, tax sale, and UDAAP legal practice.
+Stephen M. Hladik is a principal at the law firm Hladik, Onorato & Federman, LLP.
+Formerly serving as Deputy Attorney General in charge of the Harrisburg office of the Pennsylvania Bureau of Consumer Protection, Steve brings extensive experience to his legal practice, which focuses on mortgage foreclosure, bankruptcy, tax sale, and UDAAP matters.

-A graduate of Pennsylvania State University, Steve’s interest in history and politics grew into a desire to study law while taking a constitutional law class, among others, as an undergraduate.
-Steve pursued and obtained his law degree from Widener University, with honors, where he was named Internal Managing Editor of the Law Review.
+A graduate of Pennsylvania State University, Steve’s passion for history and politics inspired his pursuit of law, particularly after taking constitutional law courses as an undergraduate.
+He earned his law degree with honors from Widener University, where he was named Internal Managing Editor of the Law Review.

-In addition to his legal practice, Steve was elected to three terms as a School Director on the North Penn School Board and served as Chairman of the Finance Committee, where he oversaw the implementation of a $225 million budget.
-Prior to service on the School Board, Steve was a member of the Towamencin Township Planning Commission for six years.
+In addition to his legal career, Steve has a strong record of public service.
+He was elected to three terms as a School Director on the North Penn School Board, serving as Chairman of the Finance Committee and overseeing the implementation of a $225 million budget.
+Prior to that, he served six years on the Towamencin Township Planning Commission.

-Having been involved since he joined AKL in 1986, Steve served as a Board Member and then the Vice President of the AKL Education Foundation and is currently the Vice President of the National Executive Council of Alpha Kappa Lambda.
-Steve was first appointed to the NEC in 1995.
-Steve has also served on the Corporate Board for the Tau Chapter from 1993 through 1996 and then from 2008 to 2018.
+Steve has been actively involved with Alpha Kappa Lambda since joining in 1986.
+He has served as a Board Member and Vice President of the AKL Education Foundation and is currently the Vice President of the National Executive Council.
+First appointed to the NEC in 1995, he also served on the Corporate Board for the Tau Chapter from 1993 to 1996 and again from 2008 to 2018.

 Richard T. Cruz – Kappa Chapter (Purdue University) – 2018 to 2020

-Brother Richard Cruz served as National President for one term from 2018 – 2020.
-Additionally, he served as National Vice-President and National Vice President of Finance.
-He was appointed to the NEC in 2006.
-Brother Cruz is the 2006 recipient of AKL’s Alumni Distinguished Service Award.
+Brother Richard Cruz served as National President of Alpha Kappa Lambda from 2018 to 2020.
+He also held the roles of National Vice President and National Vice President of Finance, having been appointed to the National Executive Council (NEC) in 2006.
+In recognition of his contributions, Brother Cruz received AKL’s Alumni Distinguished Service Award in 2006.

-Brother Cruz (Kappa Chapter) is a retired Army Colonel and retired as a Director, Business Development Operations at Northrop Grumman Corporation.
-He has had a distinguished military and civilian corporate management career leading the planning, staffing, budgeting, technology, and operations of organizations throughout the U.S. and overseas.
+Brother Cruz, a member of the Kappa Chapter, is a retired Army Colonel and former Director of Business Development Operations at Northrop Grumman Corporation.
+Throughout his distinguished military and corporate careers, he led planning, staffing, budgeting, technology, and operations initiatives across the United States and internationally.

-While in the Army, Brother Cruz served in a variety of leadership positions of increasing responsibility and authority within the US Army Signal Corps.
-His senior military assignments included: Special Assistant to the Army Chief Information Officer at the Pentagon; Assistant Chief of Staff for Communications and Information Systems at the NATO command in Portugal; and Commander of the 509th Signal Battalion in Italy.
-He is a graduate of the US Army War College and the US Army Command and General Staff College.
+In the U.S. Army Signal Corps, Brother Cruz held increasingly responsible leadership roles, including Special Assistant to the Army Chief Information Officer at the Pentagon, Assistant Chief of Staff for Communications and Information Systems at NATO Command in Portugal, and Commander of the 509th Signal Battalion in Italy.
+He is a graduate of the U.S. Army War College and the U.S. Army Command and General Staff College.

-At Northrop Grumman he held senior business development and marketing leadership positions, assisting in the winning of new government business for Northrop Grumman’s Information Technology and Technical Services Groups.
+At Northrop Grumman, he held senior leadership positions in business development and marketing, playing a key role in securing new government contracts for the company’s Information Technology and Technical Services divisions.

-He has a bachelor’s degree from Purdue University, a Masters degree from Boston University, and a graduate certificate in Information Technology from the University of Virginia.
-He also attended the Executive Leadership Program at the University of Virginia’s Darden School of Business.
+Brother Cruz holds a bachelor’s degree from Purdue University, a master’s degree from Boston University, and a graduate certificate in Information Technology from the University of Virginia.
+He also completed the Executive Leadership Program at the University of Virginia’s Darden School of Business.

-From 2005 – 2007, Brother Cruz served as the National President of the Purdue Alumni Association, representing over 400,000 Purdue Alumni worldwide.
-While a student at Purdue, he held the offices of Kappa Chapter President and Social Chairman.
+From 2005 to 2007, Brother Cruz served as National President of the Purdue Alumni Association, representing over 400,000 alumni worldwide.
+During his time as a student at Purdue, he held the offices of Kappa Chapter President and Social Chairman.

 Donald Enstrom – Phi Chapter (Oregon State University) – 2016 to 2018

-While an undergraduate at the University of Missouri, Brother Gatrell was a Founding Father and the first Chapter President of the Gamma Alpha Chapter.
-He was a member of the University of Missouri men’s soccer team and spent his junior year studying abroad at the University of Strathclyde in Glasgow, Scotland, where he was a member of the university’s football team.
-Brother Gatrell graduated from the University of Missouri in 1993, summa cum laude, and Phi Beta Kappa, with degrees in English and History.
-He was honored with the Holmes Award in 1993.
+As an undergraduate at the University of Missouri, Brother Gatrell was a Founding Father and the inaugural Chapter President of the Gamma Alpha Chapter.
+He was also a member of the university’s men’s soccer team and spent his junior year studying abroad at the University of Strathclyde in Glasgow, Scotland, where he played on the university’s football team.
+Brother Gatrell graduated summa cum laude and Phi Beta Kappa in 1993, earning degrees in English and History.
+He was also the recipient of the Holmes Award that same year.

-Upon graduation from Mizzou, Brother Gatrell attended The University of Michigan Law School in Ann Arbor, Michigan where he served as an editor of the Michigan Journal of Law Reform.
-While in law school, Brother Gatrell studied for one semester at the University of Leiden in The Netherlands.
-He graduated from Michigan in 1996, with honors, and moved to Charlotte, North Carolina to practice investment banking law.
+Following his graduation from Missouri, Brother Gatrell attended the University of Michigan Law School in Ann Arbor, where he served as an editor for the Michigan Journal of Law Reform.
+During law school, he spent a semester studying at the University of Leiden in the Netherlands.
+He graduated with honors in 1996 and subsequently relocated to Charlotte, North Carolina, to pursue a career in investment banking law.

 Kevin P. Camden – Alpha Lambda Chapter (Northern Illinois University) – 2008 to 2012

-Brother Camden served as National President from 2oo8 to 2012.
-Initiated into Alpha Kappa Lambda in 1992, he held numerous positions in the chapter.
-After graduating, he volunteered on the Alpha Lambda Corporation Board, then as Chapter Advisor.
-In 2004, he was appointed as a Director on the NEC.
-He was subsequently elected National Vice-President and in 2008 was elected National President.
+Brother Kevin Camden served as National President from 2008 to 2012.
+Initiated into Alpha Kappa Lambda in 1992, he held numerous leadership roles within his chapter.
+After graduating, he continued his involvement by volunteering on the Alpha Lambda Corporation Board and later serving as a Chapter Advisor.
+In 2004, he was appointed as a Director of the National Executive Council (NEC), subsequently elected National Vice President, and in 2008, elected National President.

-Prior to becoming an attorney in-house with the Teamsters, Brother Camden was a successful lawyer representing private employers in labor and employment law.
+Before joining the Teamsters as in-house counsel, Brother Camden practiced law privately, representing employers in labor and employment matters.
 His solo practice also included representing landlords, property developers, and homeowners’ associations.

 Patrick M. Allen – Phi Chapter (Oregon State University) – 2002 to 2008

-Brother Patrick M. Allen has had a long-standing commitment to Alpha Kappa Lambda and served as National President from 2002 to 2008.
-He held many positions within the Phi Chapter and as an alumni member has served on the Phi Corporation Board.
-He served with the National Executive Council for over 25 years, as a director, National Vice-President, and National President.
+Brother Patrick M. Allen has demonstrated a longstanding dedication to Alpha Kappa Lambda, serving as National President from 2002 to 2008.
+Throughout his involvement with the Phi Chapter, he held numerous leadership roles and, as an alumnus, contributed significantly as a member of the Phi Corporation Board.
+Brother Allen has also served on the National Executive Council for over 25 years, fulfilling key positions including Director, National Vice President, and National President.

 Edward J. Wilson – Tau Chapter (Pennsylvania State University) – 1998 to 2002